 Thus began my adventures stateside.
 After high school I attended the University of Virginia, followed by an AmeriCorps volunteer year in Minnesota where I worked in refugee resettlement and interpreted in a prenatal clinic for indigent women.
 I completed graduate school in Indiana before moving to Massachusetts in 2008.
-I currently teach Spanish at Burlington High School and live just outside of Boston with my husband, our children, and a big furry mutt.
+I taught high school Spanish for six years before transitioning to writing full-time.
+I currently live just north of Boston with my husband, our three kids, a big furry mutt, and six chickens.

 Back in 2009, when I came across a news story that told about the kidnapping, mutilation, and murder of African albinos for use as good luck talismans, I was struck by the topic on multiple levels.
 The grown-up in me, the one that studied for a dual Masters in Non-Profit Management and International Studies and worked with village micro-finance and refugee resettlement programs, wanted to publicize this human rights tragedy.
 The kid in me, the one who had to hide from the sun and could never blend into a crowd, wanted to tell a story about what it must feel like to be a kid who has those problems in the extreme.

 So I sat down and started to write GOLDEN BOY.
 And the rest, as they say, is history…

 - Represented by: Caryn Wiseman of Andrea Brown Literary Agency